AuxStudio/react-native-boiler-plate/SETUP_GUIDE.md

 This is a work in progress.

-It is rather difficult keeping this up to date with the new RN and dependencies versions so if anything is unclear or does not work, please let me know via [email](mailto:shaun@aux.co.za) or create an issue/PR and I will attend to it as soon as I can.
+If anything is unclear or does not work, please let me know via [email](mailto:shaun@aux.co.za) or create an issue/PR and I will attend to it as soon as I can.

 ## 1. Initialise project

+1. In terminal:

 ```
 react-native init PROJECT_NAME